raxod502/cs121-hello/README.md

 # Webapps Done Right

+In Spring 2019, while taking CS 121: Software Development at [Harvey Mudd College](https://www.hmc.edu/), I was asked to give a guest lecture on webapp development.
+I covered:

+* Sane dependency management for Python (using Pipenv)
+* Building a basic webapp (using Flask)
+* Deploying it to production (using Heroku)

-This document is a quick reference for all of the commands I ran in my presentation, in case you need to refer to them later.
+This document is a quick reference for all of the commands I ran in my presentation, in case viewers wanted to refer to them later.

 Check out the slides [here](https://docs.google.com/presentation/d/1NTf-VUhs0jjtqVeny3gmdrZZ03Rbv8ZDsLrWiBvHYLk/edit?usp=sharing),